 The benefits of registering for GST

 Even though it is mandatory to register for GST, you will still receive some benefits in return.
-Many of these comes in the form of GST credits.
-GST credits is an amount you can receive back from GST you paid in order to generate revenue.
+Most of it comes in the form of GST credits.
+A GST credit is an amount you can claim back from GST you paid to generate revenue.
 This will be all the GST you paid in your business activities, including:

 By registering for GST, you have the potential to increase the earnings you make in your operations as an Uber driver.
 You should talk to an accountant about how you can get the most out of your work as an Uber driver.